Business Software Week in Review: Week of July 16-20, 2012

 Microsoft Wraps Up Yammer Acquisition

 Several industry commentators, including eXo CEO Benjamin Mestrallet, have said that the purchase is all but an admission of defeat for SharePoint, Microsoft’s own proprietary enterprise social solution.
-However the purchase comes in the wake of record Q4 and yearly revenue postings for Microsoft, including 10% growth for its Online Services Division.
+However the purchase comes in the wake of record Q4 and yearly revenue postings for Microsoft, including 10 percent growth for its Online Services Division.

 This Week on Business-Software.com